saskeli/BikeThinger/README.md

 * Login / logout works as expected
 * Register will not be implemented
 * Dropdowns do something
-* Ddding kilometers to bikes does something
+* Adding kilometers to bikes does something

 TODO: